 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients given antianxiety medications.
-Antianxiety drugs are administered to patients suffering from anxiety or depression.
+This tells you the percent of patients who were given antianxiety drugs.
+Antianxiety medications are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This is the percent of residents who are demonstrating signs of depression.
+This is the percent of patients who are showing symptoms of depression.
+Increased rates of depression could be an indicator a less hospitable environment.

 Appropriate Vaccine Usage